 The climate in Pyeongchang is kind to its skiing culture.
-The winters are long, chilly, with ample amounts of snow for skiing, snowboarding, and many such snow sports.
+The winters are long and chilly, with ample amounts of snow for skiing, snowboarding, and many such snow sports.
 The summers are short, July and August being the hottest months.
-After this, the temperatures start to dip and reach the lowest in January and February.
+After this, the temperatures start to dip and reach their lowest in January and February.

 The 2018 winter Olympics and Winter Paralympics were held in February, which is considered the best time to enjoy the snow.
 The winters are chilly, but this time attracts many tourists who want to experience the snow and winter sports.

 For travelers who prefer moderately cool weather, the Spring season is favorable and attracts the most tourists.
 The other seasons are slow, and you can enjoy your stay at more affordable rates.

 Best Pyeongchang Ski Resorts for a Wholesome Stay

 Pyeongchang has some of the best budget-friendly ski resorts, some earning recent Olympics fame.
 Several Pyeongchang hotels offer top-notch lodging services and luxurious amenities.
 Here are some of the famous ski resorts for the adventurous you: